Antitragus piercing

 An antitragus piercing is a perforation of the outer ear cartilage for the purpose of inserting and wearing a piece of jewelry.
 It is placed in the antitragus, a piece of cartilage opposite the ear canal.
 Overall, the piercing has characteristics similar to the tragus piercing; the piercings are performed and cared for in much the same way.

 Healing

-This piercing, like most cartilage piercings, can take anywhere from 8 to 16 months to fully heal.
-The piercing should be cleaned daily until healed.
-The most common way to clean it using sea salt water or another saline solution.
-The jewelry should not be changed until the piercing has healed.
+This piercing, like most cartilage piercings, can take anywhere from 6 to 12 months to fully heal.